Our Resource of the Month choice for November: East African Newspapers

 April’s Resource of the Month has been selected by Helen Worrell, Subject Consultant for Anthropology.

-Our Resource of the Month choice for March
+Our Resource of the Month for March: CAB Abstracts

 Each month, one of our Subject Librarians chooses an electronic resource which they feel will be of interest to you.